fbpx

 Iris Dornfeld - Jeeney Ray

 “Several cuts above Harper Lee’s To Kill a Mockingbird” declares a quote from a Sacramento Bee review.
 This was enough to pick Jeeney Ray as a subject for further research.
-What I did find out was that Iris Dornfeld was another woman who was better known as Mrs. Someone Else — in her case, Mrs. Carey McWilliams, whose husband was editor of The Nation magazine and journalist who first came to fame for his work exposing the brutal conditions of farm workers in California.
+What I did find out was that Iris Dornfeld was abetter known as Mrs. Carey McWilliams, whose husband was editor of The Nation magazine and journalist who first came to fame for his work exposing the brutal conditions of farm workers in California.
 Jeeney Ray earned respectable reviews from the few major national papers and magazines to review it.
 In The Saturday Review, Aileen Pippett wrote, “Every memorable novel has its distinctive tone.
 This one sings.
 Yet the characters are mostly brutal, ignorant, or depraved, their language is coarse and their actions are in keeping.
 Nature pleaseth, in Northern California, but man is frequently vile.
 Against a murky background Jeeney Ray herself shines like a star.”
 Jeeney Ray is considered mentally handicapped by most everyone in her town, but her grandmother has a greater trust in her senses.
-After many hardships and misunderstandings, Jeeney Ray is correctly diagnosed as spastic — not that a diagnosis alone make for a happy ending.
-Interestingly, Dornfeld’s only other novel, Boy Gravely, dealt with a protagonist who didn’t understand he was suffering from epilepsy.
-Dornfeld had grown up in the same area Jeeney Ray is set in, from what she called “a family of singers, storytellers, bible-reciters, make-believers, and downright liars.”
+After many hardships and misunderstandings, Jeeney Ray is diagnosed as spastic — a term fortunately no longer in use, but one that unfortunately led to some pretty brutal “treatments,” such as forced sterilization.
+Dornfeld had grown up in the same area Jeeney Ray is set in, from what she called “a family of singers, storytellers, Bible-reciters, make-believers, and downright liars.”

 Based on what 45 minutes produced, I look forward to having more time to browse when I return next year.